-5) Why are Asian carp such a big concern?
+5) Why are invasive carp such a big concern?

-Established populations of Asian carp are found on the Mississippi River as far north as the Quad Cities in Iowa and Illinois, and significant numbers have been reported as far upstream as Dubuque, Iowa.
-Asian carp also are abundant in the Illinois River and the lower Missouri River.
+Established populations of invasive carp are found on the Mississippi River as far north as the Quad Cities in Iowa and Illinois, and significant numbers have been reported as far upstream as Dubuque, Iowa.
+Invasive carp also are abundant in the Illinois River and the lower Missouri River.

-7) Have any live Asian carp showed up in Minnesota waters?
+7) Have any live invasive carp showed up in Minnesota waters?

 Invasive carp have been caught by commercial fishermen in the Mississippi and St. Croix rivers.
 On April 19, 2012 commercial fishermen working near Prescott, Wis., netted a 30-pound bighead carp from the St. Croix River where it flows into the Mississippi.
 That’s in addition to two other bighead carp caught in the lower part of the St. Croix.